 7. Choose Reinstall macOS.

 8. Click Continue and follow the instructions.
-You’ll be asked to choose the disk you want to install macOS Mojave on, if you down’t see your startup disk, select Show All Disks.
+You’ll be asked to choose the disk you want to install macOS Mojave on.
+If you don’t see your startup disk, select Show All Disks.

 9. Select Install and wait for the installation to complete and your Mac to restart.